bokulich-lab/moshpit-docs/moshpit_docs/chapters/00_setup.md

 to install all the required components.
 These installation instructions will also become available through the official QIIME 2 user documentation in the 2025.4 release later this year.

 In this tutorial we will be storing all the data in the QIIME 2 cache.
-To learn more about how the cache works you can consult [this](https://dev.qiime2.org/latest/api-reference/cache) QIIME 2 forum post.
+To learn more about how the cache works, you can refer to the [*Using an Artifact Cache* tutorial](https://use.qiime2.org/en/latest/tutorials/use-the-artifact-cache.html).
+(Note that all calls to `qiime` in that document can be replaced by calls to `mosh`.)
 You should create a single cache directory in the current working directory by running the following command:

 ```{code-cell}
 mosh tools cache-create --cache ./cache